Evidence.com Privacy Level Statement

 CSP is committed to help protect the security of Customer’s Data.
 CSP will implement commercially reasonable and appropriate measures designed to secure Customer, Account and Support Data against accidental or unlawful loss, access or disclosure.
 CSP will maintain a comprehensive Information Security Program that includes appropriate technical and organizational measures intended to protect Customer information against accidental loss, destruction, or alteration; unauthorized disclosure or access; or unlawful destruction.
 These measures include logical and physical access management, vulnerability management, configuration management, incident monitoring and response, encryption of digital evidence uploaded, security education, risk management, and data protection.

 Customer, Account and Support data is encrypted in transit.
-Customer data is encrypted at rest in all Evidence.com Service regions with the exception of agencies deployed on UKCloud in the UK.
+Customer data is encrypted at rest in all Evidence.com Service regions.

 All Customer, Account and Support Data is protected with strong logical access control mechanisms to ensure only users with appropriate business needs have access to data.
 Access control mechanisms are periodically validated by contracted specialized security firms.
 Access control lists are reviewed periodically.